-You may find Chris Meyers' example of an insulting offer in this article to be sexual explicit, though Meyers' language itself is clinical.
-Regardless, I will not go into all the graphic details of this example during class.
+You may find Chris Meyers' example of an insulting offer in this article to be sexually explicit, though Meyers' language itself is clinical.
+In any case, I will not go into all the graphic details of this example during class.
 However, we will spend at least a little time discussing what purpose Meyers might have for using such an extreme example in his argument.